filecoin-project/filecoin-docs/docs/reference/glossary.md

 A portmanteau of "main" and "network, _mainnet_ is a term used to refer to the predominant public-facing network of the Filecoin project and community.
 The mainnet embodies an expectation of widespread adoption and permanence; changes to its protocol are subject to the adoption of the network participants.

-Note: if as a proper noun, capitalize the term.
-For example, "I am mining on Mainnet."
+If used as a proper noun, capitalize the term: _"I am mining on Mainnet."_

 ## Message